Last updated: 17 November 2022

 |Categories||Categories of Third Parties to Whom We May Disclose this Information for a business purpose|

 Omni Bridgeway may use personal information to let you know about our products and services that we believe will be of interest to you.
 As permitted by applicable laws, we may contact you by email, post, or telephone or through other communication channels that we think you may find helpful.
 In all cases, we will respect your preferences for how you would like us to manage marketing activity with you.

 Omni Bridgeway does not disclose any personal information it collects to third parties for the purpose of allowing them to directly market their products and/or services to you.

 To protect privacy rights and to ensure you have control over how we manage marketing with you:

-- [email protected] stating that you wish to unsubscribe from marketing communications from us.
+- you can 'opt-out' and ask us to stop direct marketing by sending an email to [email protected] stating that you wish to unsubscribe from marketing communications from us.
 Alternatively, you can request to opt out by using any unsubscribe link in the marketing communication.
 Please do let us know whether you would like us to stop all forms of marketing or just a particular type (e.g. email).

 TRANSFERRING PERSONAL INFORMATION GLOBALLY

 We operate on a global basis.
 Accordingly, your personal information may be disclosed, transferred, stored or otherwise processed outside of your country of residence.
 The countries in which overseas recipients are located will depend on the circumstances of the services Omni Bridgeway provides you.
 These locations may be subject to a different standard of data protection than the laws in your country and will be accessible to law enforcement and/or regulatory authorities according to the applicable law of such jurisdictions.